runpod-workers/worker-vllm/README.md

 ![Docker Pulls](https://img.shields.io/docker/pulls/runpod/worker-vllm?style=for-the-badge&logo=docker&label=Docker%20Pulls&link=https%3A%2F%2Fhub.docker.com%2Frepository%2Fdocker%2Frunpod%2Fworker-vllm%2Fgeneral)

 ![Docker Automatic Build](https://img.shields.io/github/actions/workflow/status/runpod-workers/worker-vllm/docker-build-release.yml?style=flat&label=BUILD)
-> [!NOTE]
-> Update 1.0.0preview is now available, use the image tag `runpod/worker-vllm:dev-cuda12.1.0` or `runpod/worker-vllm:dev-cuda11.8.0`.
->
-> 1. vLLM was updated from version `0.3.3` to `0.4.2` in our latest release, adding compatibility for Llama 3 and other models, as well as increasing performance.
->
-> 2. Worker vLLM is now cached on all RunPod machines, speeding up deployment.
->
-> We will soon be adding more features from the updates, such as multi-LoRA, multi-modality, and more.

 </div>

+# News:

-## NEW: UI for Deploying vLLM Worker on RunPod console:
+### 1. UI for Deploying vLLM Worker on RunPod console:
 ![Demo of Deploying vLLM Worker on RunPod console with new UI](media/ui_demo.gif)

+### 2. Worker vLLM `1.0.0preview` with vLLM `0.4.2` now available under `stable` tags
+Update 1.0.0preview is now available, use the image tag `runpod/worker-vllm:dev-cuda12.1.0` or `runpod/worker-vllm:dev-cuda11.8.0`.

+**Main Changes:**
+- vLLM was updated from version `0.3.3` to `0.4.2`, adding compatibility for Llama 3 and other models, as well as increasing performance.

+We will soon be adding more features from the updates, such as multi-LoRA, multi-modality, and more.

+### 3. Caching Accross RunPod Machines
+Worker vLLM is now cached on all RunPod machines, resulting in near-instant deployment!
+Previously, downloading and extracting the image took 3-5 minutes on average.

 ## Table of Contents